Your practice finances

 Practices that provide services eligible for a bulk billing incentive may be hesitant to charge patients an out-of-pocket cost because it means the practice forfeits the incentive payment.
 As a result, the practice would need to charge patients a higher out-of-pocket fee to make up for the loss of the incentive.
 However, an annual ‘practice membership fee’ may suit the GPs, the practice and their patients.

 It could work like this: The practice raises an account for each patient for what would otherwise be that patient’s first bulk billed consultation of the financial year.
 After that, billing of any particular patient is at the GP’s discretion.
-The annual fee allows the GP or practice to recuperate the costs associated with providing high quality services, and all subsequent bulk billed services continue to attract the bulk billing incentive.
+The annual fee allows the GP or practice to recuperate the costs associated with providing high quality services, and all subsequent bulk billed services continue to attract the bulk billing incentive and are compliant with Medicare rules.

 Example provided by Dr Emil Djakic, GP and Practice Owner in Ulverstone Tasmania.